U.S. Route 45: Mississippi

 U.S. Highway 45 is part of a designated hurricane evacuation route in Mississippi.
 It is entirely four-laned from its point of entry from Alabama, at the town of State Line, to the Tennessee line just north of Corinth, along the way serving the towns of (from south to north) Waynesboro, Meridian, Columbus and Tupelo.
+U.S. 45 is a freeway in the vicinity of Meridian, from Shannon to Saltillo, and from south of Corinth to the Tennessee state line.

 At Brooksville, U.S. 45 splits away from U.S. 45 Alternate and serves the towns of Columbus and Aberdeen before rejoining U.S. 45 Alternate south of Tupelo.
 The alternate roadway provides a more direct and entirely four-laned route between Meridian and Tupelo, bypassing Columbus to the west and, more closely, Starkville to the east.

 Major junctions of U.S. 45 in Mississippi include U.S. Route 84 at Waynesboro, Interstate 20/59 at Meridian, U.S. Route 82 at Columbus, Interstate 22/U.S. Route 78 at Tupelo and U.S. Route 72 at Corinth.
-Each of these junctions is an interchange and, with the exception of Waynesboro, each is part of a freeway segment.
+Each of these junctions is an interchange and, with the exception of Columbus and Waynesboro, each is part of a freeway segment.

 The Mississippi section of U.S. 45 is defined at Mississippi Code Annotated § 65-3-3.